 In some ways, traveling with an older teen or an adult with autism is very similar to traveling with a child with the same condition.
 Both can benefit from some pre-flight education if you are flying (see our frogtastic guide to flying with autism here).
 Both kids and adults can benefit from theme parks' disability services, including Disney World's DAS, Disneyland's DAS, Universal Orlando Resort's AAP and Universal Studios Hollywood's AAP.

 There are some distinct concerns that parents with older teens or adults on the spectrum share.
 One of the primary issues is the way the child is perceived.
 If they are seen as a conventional, neurotypical adult, then behavior that is part of their disability could be cause for alarm or impatience.
-People who would be very understanding of a 3-year-old in full sensory meltdown will often lack empathy for an 18-year-old with the same problem, unless they are aware of their disability.
+People who would be very understanding of a 3-year-old in full sensory meltdown may lack empathy for an 18-year-old in a similar situation, unless they are aware of their disability.
 They could even be perceived as drunk, impaired or a risk to others.
 The following tips will help ensure your child feels safe and comfortable on vacation, no matter how old they are.

 Flying with an Adult with Autism